Berenice2425/Microsoft-Entra-ID-Self-Service-Password-Reset-SSPR-LAB4/README.md

 # Microsoft Entra ID — Self-Service Password Reset (SSPR)

+ The fourth lab in a 5-parts series.
-Learn how to configure and review **Self-Service Password Reset (SSPR)** in Microsoft Entra ID.
+ A thorough walk through on how to configure and review **Self-Service Password Reset (SSPR)** in Microsoft Entra ID.
 In this exercise, you will enable SSPR for a specific group, configure authentication methods, require users to register for SSPR, and configure password reset notifications.

 > **Estimated completion time:** 15 minutes